 It is important to know the details of what mobile-first indexing is.
 Mobile responsive sites are soon to be known as the primary version of your site.
 Therefore, this means, to Google, your mobile-optimized website should show up higher on a Google search.
 Their reason for this is that more users will search your term on mobile devices rather than with their desktop computers.
 This does not mean that your non-mobile-friendly search will fall off of searches.
 This just means that you may see a negative impact, while a responsive site may get a larger boost.

 How Can I Ensure I Receive Mobile-First Indexing?

 As of the first of the year, Google began its testing phases.
 What we have seen in late summer is that many sites have begun to experience changes in their rankings due to responsiveness.
 If your current site is not set up to be mobile-friendly, you may want to look into updating your site to ensure the best rankings possible.

 There are a few ways to gain a mobile-friendly website.

 - The easiest way so to update your website and be sure that it includes a mobile responsive view.

 - Another way to get a mobile-friendly website is to add responsiveness to your current site.
 This can end up being difficult with the design of your current site.
-Most of the time, this methods can be more expensive and more time-consuming.
-It is like adding the second story to your house.
+Most of the time, this method can be more expensive and more time-consuming.
+It is like adding a second story to your house.
 There are hiccups and structural issues that you will run into.